hj803020-arch/GBC/README.md

 If you use this tool in academic work, please cite:

-Choi, S. (2025).
-Hanyang University
+Choi, I., and Hur, S. (2025).
-“Design and Implementation of a Quality-Improvement-Oriented Guard Band Chart Based on Measurement Uncertainty.”
+Design and Implementation of a Quality-Improvement-Oriented Guard Band Chart Based on Measurement Uncertainty.Hanyang University.